S-Riches/BigLoserWebApp/README.md

 packages used (subject to change):

 - typescript
--   jest
+- vitest
 - react